-This one is an engaging trek as it requires a total of 6 hours and may be more depending upon your itinerary.
+Amongst the best Chiang Mai trekking, this one is an engaging trek as it requires a total of 6 hours and may be more depending upon your itinerary.
 You can spot a fascinating village named by Lahu.
 It is very pretty and is on the way to this jungle trek of yours.
 Further, you would come across another village and a series of refreshing waterfalls all your way.
 These could be your relaxing or break time to regain your spirits and walk ahead.
 The level of the trek is moderate requires a lot of your energy and time.

 4. Endurance Trek

-Testing your spirit of walking all over 14 kms of distance, the moment you start this journey, after few hours you could feel and spot yourself on a high altitude.
+For an enduring Chiang Mai trekking, this trek is for testing your spirit of walking all over 14 kms of distance, the moment you start this journey, after few hours you could feel and spot yourself on a high altitude.
 The level keeps rising and takes about 6 hours to reach the end point.
 There are scenic beauties along your way uphill, as you get to spot orchards, farms, etc. it is one of the difficult treks on this island.